 Liquidation

-When this threshold is breached, the system attempts to close the entire position via market orders.
-If the liquidation succeeds (fully or partially) and the equity rises back above maintenance margin, any leftover collateral stays with the trader.
+When this threshold is breached, the liquidation engine attempts to close the position(s) via market orders sent to the order book.
+These orders are for the full position size and may be fully or partially filled.
+If liquidation succeeds (fully or partially) such that maintenance margin requirements are met again, any remaining collateral stays with the trader.

 Liquidations are based on the mark price, a blend of CEX spot prices and HyENA's internal book data, which offers a fairer, more stable reference during volatility.